 This requirement assists students in developing effective communication through the mastery of reading and writing skills.
 Students satisfy this requirement with the completion of English 101 for 3 credits (with a grade of C-minus or better) or are exempt from the requirement if their placement examination results are above English 101.
-Students must complete reading and writing skills within their first 60 academic credits.
+Students must complete reading within the first two semesters and writing skills within their first 60 academic credits.
 Students seeking teacher licensure must complete English 101 with a grade of C or better.